microsoft/azure_arc/azure_arc_data_jumpstart/docs/kubeadm_dc_vanilla_arm_template.md

     - Deploy a single-node Kubernetes cluster using Kubeadm.
     - Deploy the Azure Arc Data Controller on that cluster.

-- Once Ubuntu VM deployment has finished, the main ARM template will call a secondary ARM template which is depended on a successful AKS deployment.
+- Once Ubuntu VM deployment has finished, the main ARM template will call a secondary ARM template which is depended on a successful Ubuntu VM deployment.

 - Secondary ARM template will deploy a client Windows Server 2019 VM.